Linuxfabrik/monitoring-plugins/CONTRIBUTING.md

 Rules and tips:

-* **Reuse cpu-usage's `containerfiles/`** as a starting point for a new plugin - the per-distro bootstrap (pacman / apt / dnf / zypper + venv + `pip install -r requirements-pyXX.txt --require-hashes`, where `pyXX` matches the distro's Python LTS) is identical, only the bind-mount path for the plugin script changes.
+* **Reuse cpu-usage's `containerfiles/`** as a starting point for a new plugin - the per-distro bootstrap (pacman / apt / dnf / zypper + venv + `pip install -r lockfiles/pyXX/requirements.txt --require-hashes`, where `pyXX` matches the distro's Python LTS) is identical, only the bind-mount path for the plugin script changes.
 * **`clean_up=False` on `DockerImage`**.
 Testcontainers' default cleans up the built image and prunes dangling parent layers on exit, which turns every run into a full rebuild. `clean_up=False` keeps the image around so subsequent runs hit podman's layer cache and finish in seconds.
 * **`,Z` on bind mounts**.
 On SELinux-enforcing hosts (RHEL, Fedora, Rocky) unrelabelled bind mounts are denied by the container runtime. `mode='ro,Z'` relabels the source so the container can read it; without the `Z` flag the plugin inside the container sees "Permission denied" on `import lib`.
 * **Rootless podman caveats** - same as for the service-container pattern: `TESTCONTAINERS_RYUK_DISABLED=true` must be set, `CONTAINER_HOST` / `DOCKER_HOST` must point at the rootless socket. `tools/run-unit-tests` does this automatically.